Bioconductor/bioconductor.org/content/developers/how-to/git.md

 [versioning scheme]: /developers/how-to/version-numbering/
 [build report]: https://bioconductor.org/checkResults/devel/bioc-LATEST/

 ## Annotation packages

-Due to the size of the Annotation files these packages are not stored in svn.
+Due to the size of the Annotation files these packages are not stored in GIT.
 To update an existing Annotation package please make the new version available in dropbox (or similar) and send an email to maintainer@bioconductor.org.
 A member of the Bioconductor team will add the package to the appropriate repository.

 To contribute a new Annotation package please contact packages@bioconductor.org